Lowell Point, Alaska

 Lowell Point is a census-designated place (CDP) in Kenai Peninsula Borough, Alaska, United States, just outside Seward.
-At the 2010 census the population was 80, down from 92 in 2000.
+As of the 2020 census, Lowell Point had a population of 79.

 Geography

 Lowell Point is located on the east side of the Kenai Peninsula at (60.071557, -149.443715).
 It sits on the western shore of Resurrection Bay and is bordered to the northeast by the city of Seward.
 According to the United States Census Bureau, the CDP has a total area of 30.9 km2, of which 0.06 sqkm, or 0.18%, are water.

 The only road access is Lowell Point Road, an extension of Seward's Railway Avenue which begins beyond the Seward townsite boundaries, a short distance southwest of the Alaska SeaLife Center and the southern terminus of the Seward Highway.
 The road is a rough gravel road running along a thin strip of flat land between the mountains and Resurrection Bay, and provides access to the CDP, and beyond to Caines Head State Recreation Area and Fort McGilvray.

 Lowell Point does not have a formal harbor, as the well-developed Seward Harbor is a short distance away, but small boats can make beach landings.